Iceland Expedition

 Which kind of vehicles will we use?

 For this expedition we will use the absolute best of the best.
-2 x Ford Excursion XL vehicles.
 Icelandic Super Jeeps, the swiss army knife of vehicles.
 Extended, heavily modified off-road vehicles, that comfortably sits 6 passengers, 2 in each row, with plenty of space.
 The cars are equipped with 44 inch tires, a central tire deflation system, Wifi and 16 USB ports.
 The vehicles are designed to drive on glaciers and volcanoes, and easily navigate the wildest river crossings.

 Do I need any photography experience?